bensanmorris/behavioural_fingerprinting/README.md

 - Repeat the sparse matrix construction on several machines / users
 - We may just at this stage consider the fingerpint mean and standard deviations to see how volatile fingerprints accross machines, users and time intervals are.

-# Other applications

-- If the behaviour of an application is modelled as a time series then this information could be used to accelerate an application's performance on a system (by pre-emptively acquiring resources needed by the application based on past observations (encoded in the behavioural fingerprint))

 # Refs:

 (Application identity)